 Of course, the public is likely to consider some circumstances more troublesome than others.
-Recognizing this, Congress passed a criminal conflict of interest law, 18 USC § 208, which prohibits you from working on an assignment in some situations - even if you know you can be objective and even if your supervisor wants you to work on it.
+Recognizing this, Congress passed a criminal conflict of interest law, 18 U.S.C. § 208, which prohibits you from working on an assignment in some situations - even if you know you can be objective and even if your supervisor wants you to work on it.

-All DOI employees and Special Government Employees may be required to recuse from a matter in order to avoid a conflict of interest.
+All DOI employees and Special Government Employees may be required to recuse (disqualify) from a matter in order to avoid a conflict of interest.
 Use this Recusal Best Practices guide to understand when and how to recuse.

 If you have recused from a matter to avoid a conflict of interest, you must implement a screening arrangement to include a gatekeeper.
 Use these Guidelines for Gatekeepers to inform your gatekeeper how to help you comply with your recusal.

-The second disqualification provision, entitled "Extraordinary payments from former employers," restricts employees' participation in certain matters involving former employers.
+The second disqualification provision, entitled "Extraordinary payments from former employers," restricts an employee's participation in certain matters involving former employers.
 If a former employer gave an employee an "extraordinary payment" in excess of $10,000 prior to entering Federal service, this provision bars the employee from participating for two years in matters in which that former employer is a party or represents a party.
 For example, a $25,000 payment voted on an ad hoc basis by a Board of Directors would be an "extraordinary payment".
 A routine severance payment made under an established benefit plan would not.

 Example: An employee is asked to serve on a source selection for the procurement of the agency's new computer system.
 One of the competing contractors is ABC Corp.
 The employee has no financial interest in ABC Corp. (no stock or pension plan) but was previously employed by ABC Corp., having left the company six months ago to join the agency.
 Absent a specific authorization, the employee may not paritcipate in this matter because he has a "covered relationship" with his former employer.